celestiaorg/celestia-app/x/paramfilter/README.md

 ## Abstract

 The paramfilter module allows for specific parameters to be added to a block list, so that they cannot be changed by governance proposals.
+If a proposal contains a single blocked parameter change, then none of the parameters are updated.

 This is useful for forcing hardforks to change parameters that are critical to the network's operation that are also part of the cosmos-sdk's standard modules.
 New modules should not use this module, and instead use hardcoded constants.

 ## State